Celebrating Ontario’s Healthy Schools!

 When they register for HS Certification, schools gain access to an online step-by-step process, tools, and support for increasing student, staff, and community engagement.
 “Even if a school community already has things started, having those steps in place can help them to identify what they may have missed and what they can add to their programs and planning,” says Reid Linforth, a Core French teacher and the Healthy Schools and Workplaces Lead at Unionville Meadows Public School in Markham.

 Community partnerships are another key piece of the process, and the impacts of building these mutually beneficial relationships can be far reaching.
 “It’s really about bringing together important members of the community—as opposed to just students and teachers,” adds Kass.

 Healthy Schools Certification connects to Ministry of Education priorities.

-To support schools in addressing the priorities outlined in these documents, each of the six steps of Ophea’s HS Certification is aligned with Foundations for a Healthy School.
+To support schools in addressing the priorities outlined in this document, each of the six steps of Ophea’s HS Certification is aligned with Foundations for a Healthy School.

 “Student engagement is one of five areas in Foundations for a Healthy School and is emphasized throughout Ophea’s HS Certification,” Good points out.
 “Instead of just doing an activity, schools that follow the process are looking at ways to involve students.
 They’re encouraged to form a team with strong student representation and are awarded extra points if they have students in a leadership role.”